 The National Environment Management Act, 107 of 1998 provide for sustainable development that requires the integration of social, economic and environmental factor in the planning, implementation and evaluation of decision to ensure that development serves the present and future generations thus providing for sustainable development.
 In addition to NEMA, there are number of legislations as well as guiding principles on our planning and activities.
 The legislations amongst other include the following:

-• National Environment Management: Biodiversity Act (Act 10 of 2004)-providing framework for the conservation, sustainable use and equitable - sharing of our biological resources.

-• National Environment Management: Protected Areas Act (Act 57 of 2003) - providing for protection and Conservation of ecology viable areas.

-• National Water Act (Act 36 of 1998) - regulation of the use of water resources.

-• National Environment Management: Air Quality Act (Act 39 of 2004) - provides measures for prevention of air pollution and ecological degradation while promoting conservation and secure ecologically sustainable development.

-• National Environmental Management: Waste Management Act (Act 59 of 2008) - provides for regulating of waste management aiming at protecting health and environment.

-• National Forests Act (Act 30 of 1198) - provides for the promotion and enforcement of sustainable forest management as well as Prohibition of destruction of trees in natural forests.
+- Biodiversity Act (Act 10 of 2004) which provides a framework for the conservation, sustainable use and equitable sharing of our biological resources. - Protected Areas Act (Act 57 of 2003) which guides protection and Conservation of ecology viable areas. - National Water Act (Act 36 of 1998) that regulates the use of water resources. - Air Quality Act (Act 39 of 2004) that provides measures for prevention of air pollution and ecological degradation while promoting conservation and secure ecologically sustainable development. - Waste Management Act (Act 59 of 2008) that provides for regulating of waste management aiming at protecting health and environment. - National Forests Act (Act 30 of 1198) that provides for the promotion and enforcement of sustainable forest management as well as Prohibition of destruction of trees in natural forests.

-• Conservation of Agricultural Resources Act (act no. 43 of 1983) - provides for control over the utilization of the natural agricultural resources in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants.
+• Conservation of Agricultural Resources Act (act no. 43 of 1983) which provides for control over the utilization of the natural agricultural resources in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants.

-It should however be noted that these are not the only pieces of legislations providing for the protection, conservation and environmental management.
+It should, however, be noted that these are not the only pieces of legislations providing for the protection, conservation and environmental management.